green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 ```

 > As you can see the result is the same as with *string template literal*s,
-> these template literals are pretty in JavaScript and preferred over the
+> these template literals are pretty new in JavaScript and preferred over the
 > concatenation

 ##### Length (`.length`)